Skip to content

 • Local service delivery, plans and spending.
 The partnerships can look at issues relating to service delivery in their areas.
 They can raise comments, concerns and questions about these issues.
 The Council and its partners can then take these views into account.

 • Cornwall Council budget.
 The Council carries out a public consultation on its budget each year.
-It will consult the partnerships during this consultation.
+It engages the partnerships during this consultation.

 • Local service changes.
 Partnerships can comment on important service changes affecting their area.